benaj619/Financial-Performance-Dashboard/README.md

 An interactive Power BI dashboard analyzing sales, profitability, market distribution, and segment performance across 16 countries.
 Built as a single-page executive summary translating raw transactional data into actionable business insights.

 ![Dashboard Preview](./dashboard-preview.png)
-*Replace `dashboard-preview.png` with a screenshot of your finished dashboard, placed in the repo root.*

 ## 🔗 Overview